-Earlier this year marked the 25th anniversary of the airing of The Inner Light, an episode of Star Trek The Next Generation that focused on the brain and the adaptability of the human mind.
+More than 25 years ago, an episode of Star Trek The Next Generation — The Inner Light — focused on the brain and the adaptability of the human mind.
 It may be time to add it to the expanding list of futuristic developments forecast by the iconic television series.

 Indeed, our growing understanding of how memories are formed is pushing us toward a day when we’ll be able to scrub disturbing memories from our minds, or even replace them with experiences and skills that would normally take years to learn.